avast/PurpleDome/doc/source/extending/vm_controller_plugins.rst

 VM Controller plugins
 *********************

 The experiment being run handles the machines.
-As there can be several VM controllers being used this is handled by the plugin layer as well.
-Those machines can be target or attack machines.
+Those machines can be targets or attacker machines.
+Different types of machine controllers are covered by those plugins.

 A VM plugin handles several things: